Enabling every child to discover their own passions and to flourish.

 Educational visits are a big part of life at Ripley, from playing Hockey in Holland to singing in Cologne Cathedral, from visiting the Houses of Parliament to seeing a West-end show; the opportunities afforded to our pupils are things they will remember for life.
 Exchanges and visits abroad provide cultural experiences which will help our pupils to become aware of the world beyond their day-to-day frame of reference, something we look forward to returning to in the future.

 Our mission statement is extremely clear in highlighting our desire to develop the ‘academic, spiritual, aesthetic and physical potential of each pupil’; the opportunities afforded to pupils through the combination of activities both in and out of the classroom enable them to flourish and to thrive, both here and in their adult lives.

-Further details of the clubs and sports on offer are posted below and in PDF format – please see Ripley Sports Co-curricular timetable per term, below.
+Further details of the clubs and sports on offer IN THE AUTUMN TERM 2022 are posted below in daily format – please see Ripley Sports Co-curricular timetable per term, below.

 For more information about co-curricular activities at Ripley, please contact Mr J Quarry, Assistant Principal- Behaviour & Personal Development/Careers Lead.

 Please click on the links below to download the relevant documents.